scds/intro-git/introduction.md

 <!-- Below the video/slides, this is where you put the text version of the page. -->
 ## What is Version Control?

-Before we talk about Git, let's talk about version control.
+Before we begin talking about Git, let's talk about version control.
 Keeping track of changes and versions of *things*, whether it be books, files, software, projects, or just about anything, is known as version control.
 Although not recommended, version control can be done manually.

 <img alt="A folder full of different versions of the same file" width="75%" src="assets/img/introduction/introduction1.png">